wallarm/product-documentation/docs/user-guides/settings/integrations/insightconnect.md

 # InsightConnect

-You can set up Wallarm to send real time notifications to InsightConnect for the following events:
+You can set up Wallarm to send notifications to InsightConnect when the following events are triggered:

 --8<-- "../include/integrations/advanced-events-for-integrations.md"